-Our people are committed to doing a good job despite managing significant workloads, with the additional pressures associated with COVID-19 and, in Wellington where are main office is located, being in temporary accommodation through to mid-2023, due to earthquake remediation in our Wellington office.
+Our people are committed to doing a good job despite managing significant workloads and dealing with a range of extra pressures, such as COVID-19 and the 2023 Auckland flooding event.
+Additionally, our national office based staff are further disrupted by being in temporary accommodation through to mid-2023, due to earthquake remediation in our Wellington office.
+Despite these pressures, our staff have remained dedicated, creative, and resilient during this extraordinary period.